 - Speech: New Era of Progress for Balochistan

 During the British Raj, Balcohistan was one of the most backward places in India.
 The colonists did not derive their legitimacy and authority from the will of the people, and so they remained impervious to the needs of people.
 The populations who have experienced the dark eclipse of colonization, have much work to do for the social, economic, educational and political uplift of their people.

 The odds have been against post-colonial nations across the globe, and one of the main challenges have been to drive economic progress for lasting prosperity.
 Post-colonial national middle class has no economic power or technical know-how and “the psychology of the national bourgeoisie is that of the businessman, not that of a captain of industry; and it is only too true that the greed of the settlers and the system of embargoes set up by colonialism has hardly left them any other choice*.”

-Pakistan aims to be a post-colonial success story, and considers 70 years to be a relatively young period in a nation’s life, a lot more will be accomplished and we only need one successful breakthrough to overcome the past years of post-colonial existence and leapfrog progress.
+Pakistan aims to be a post-colonial success story, and considers some ~70 odd years to be a relatively young period in a nation’s life, a lot more will be accomplished and we only need one successful breakthrough to overcome the past years of post-colonial existence and leapfrog progress.

 We will work ceaselessly for Balochistan’s development and strive for the prosperity of the Baloch people, who constitute a dignified part of Pakistan’s citizenry.

 *source: The Wretched of the Earth by Frantz Fanon

 Read This Next